loresoft/FluentCommand/README.md

 To install FluentCommand, run the following command in the Package Manager Console

     PM> Install-Package FluentCommand

-More information about NuGet package avaliable at
+More information about NuGet package available at
 <https://nuget.org/packages/FluentCommand>